vodan37/yolov5_tensorrt/README.md

 # Getting started

-Prepare you model as in the [example](https://github.com/wang-xinyu/tensorrtx/tree/master/yolov5) and put '*.so' and '*.engine' file to 'weights'.
+Prepare you model as in the [example](https://github.com/wang-xinyu/tensorrtx/tree/master/yolov5) and put '*.so' and '*.engine' file to dir 'weights'.
 Or just download my models:
 ```
     sh download_weights.sh
 ```